arosecra/brooke/README.md

   - switch to pnpm

-  - switch to pnpm mono repo

   - add a setting for preferring one page vs two page

-  - in settings, split read/write permission in table
-    - only load settings if read is not present, or action requires write

   - settings
     - convert settings table to a Record<string, any>,
     - create an interface for what the value is supposed to be (string, etc)
     - add zod & use it for model
       - how to refer to FileSystemFileHandle
-    - use new angular signal forms

 ## ToDo: